 Jules Falk, Founder

 Quickly discovering her knack for writing catchy blog posts and sophisticated 140 character Tweets, Jules eventually took her witty and somewhat risque style in a different direction - to the craft beer world.
 A wannabe grant writer turned Instagram enthusiast… her English professors would be proud.
-And as they say, the rest is history and she’s officially built a career on tricking companies of all shapes in sizes to pay her for her captions and out-of-the-box marketing ideas.
+And as they say, the rest is history and she’s officially built a career working with all kinds of companies.

 Suffering from mild ADD and an overactive imagination, Jules said “Bye, forever” to the corporate world to create Rolling Hills Media.
-When she’s not brainstorming fun ways to make a brand pop, you can usually find her running up mountains, singing to her succulents, or drinking her 4th cup of coffee (that will inevitably do her in).
-A gypsy child who grew up across the US, Jules lives in Santa Cruz, California with her wife, their dog Lotus, and soon, goats!
+When she’s not brainstorming fun ways to make a brand pop, you can usually find her running up mountains, playing with her goats, or drinking her 4th cup of coffee (that will inevitably do her in).
+A gypsy child who grew up across the US, Jules lives in Santa Cruz, California with her wife, their dogs Lotus and Nellie, their goats Ruth and Harvy, and their chickens Billie (King), Mia (Hamm), Serena (Williams), and Sue (Bird)!

 1. What Did You Study in College/What Did You Want to Be When You Grow Up?